Shane Sieg: Camping World Truck Series

-In 2003, Sieg made his NASCAR debut at New Hampshire International Speedway, driving the No. 08 Chevrolet for SS-Green Light Racing and finishing 16th.
+In 2003, Sieg made his NASCAR debut at New Hampshire International Speedway, driving the No. 08 Chevrolet for SS-Green Light Racing and finishing sixteenth.
 For 2004, he was tabbed by SS-Green Light to drive their No. 07 Auto Air Colors Chevy for the entire season.
 Sieg earned the best result of his career at The Milwaukee Mile when he finished 8th after starting 33rd.
-This was his only top-10 of the season, however, and he was taken out of the truck after 19 races.
+This was his only top-ten of the season, however, and he was taken out of the truck after nineteen races.
 He did not attempt any NASCAR races in 2005 or 2006.

 In 2007, Sieg made his return to the Truck Series at Bristol Motor Speedway in a one race deal that reunited him with SS-Green Light.
-He would also run 3 races for Billy Ballew Motorsports with a best finish of 10th at New Hampshire, the track at which he debuted.
+He would also run three races for Billy Ballew Motorsports with a best finish of tenth at New Hampshire, the track at which he debuted.
 Sieg started 2008 by running two of the first three races of the season for SS-Green Light, blowing engines in both starts.
 He was then tabbed by Ballew to race the No. 51 Miccosukee Resorts Toyota on weekends when the Sprint Cup Series and regular driver, Kyle Busch, were running at other tracks.
-In seven races, he earned one top-10, a 9th-place finish at Memphis Motorsports Park.
+In seven races, he earned one top-ten, a ninth-place finish at Memphis Motorsports Park.
 At the beginning of 2009, Sieg intended to run the entire season in Ballew's No. 15 entry.
 However, due to a lack of solid sponsorship, he left the team after only five races.
 He returned later in the year in a second entry for his family's team.
 He start and parked in seven races to help his brother Ryan run entire races.

 In 2010, Sieg and his brother planned to run the full Camping World Truck Series schedule in the No. 93 and No. 39 trucks, respectively.
 However, Sieg once again ran as a start and park entry in order to help fund his brother's car which planned to run full races, but had no sponsor.
 Six races into 2010, he was replaced in the No. 93 by long-time ASA driver Mike Garvey.
 Sieg returned to the team at Texas in November, parking in the final three races of the season.
 The next year, Sieg gave up his ride at Daytona to rookie Cole Whitt after the No. 60 failed to qualify.
-Sieg ran a few full races with a best finish of 12th, though he was pulled again at Michigan and replaced by Casey Roderick.
+Sieg ran a few full races with a best finish of twelfth, though he was pulled again at Michigan and replaced by Casey Roderick.
 NASCAR announced on August 22 that Sieg had been suspended indefinitely from NASCAR for violating their substance abuse policy.